andresebr/kumodd/README.md

 Using an HTTP proxy on Windows does not work due to unresolved issues with httplib2.

 Note that Google rate limits API calls.
-At the time of writing (June 2019), the following default API limits are imposed by [Google Cloud Platform Quotas](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).
+At the time of writing, the following default API limits are imposed by [Google Cloud Platform Quotas](https://console.cloud.google.com/apis/api/drive.googleapis.com/quotas).